Tyler799/Morrowind-2020/Morrowind_2019.md

 A note before we start installing mods:

 MO2 allows you to use the "Download with Manager" option on the nexus pages that have it, then you can double click to install.
 Feel free to use this to save time.
 Of course, MO2 can install archives one at a time using the second to leftmost top button with a CD on it.
-Once installed, you can enable the mod and its plugin ESPs by ticking a mod or by selecting several mods and right-click-Enable.
+Once installed, you can enable the mod and its plugins (ESPs) by ticking a mod's checkbox in the left hand pane **or** by selecting several mods in the left-band-pane, right clicking one of them, and selecting "enable selected".

 If the version number shows up in red as you begin installing mods, I recommend that you right click them and hit "Ignore Update".
 This will happen due to some mod authors having poorly laid out versioning for their mods, making a mod show up as "out of date" despite you just installing it.
 This isn't harmful in any way, but if you do this *now* then when you hit "Check all for updates" in the future you'll actually have a pretty good idea if any of your Nexus mods have updates available.
 Very useful!